Atri-Labs/atrilabs-engine/packages/server-client/src/websocket/README.md

 # Schema for meta.json

 `{ folders: { folderId: { name: "", id: "", parentId: "" } }, pages: {pageId: "folderId"} }`

+A folder with id root is auto-created.
+A page with id home is auto-created as a child of root folder.